Updated: Jun 7

 DSLR Cameras above $2,000

 The Canon EOS 5D Mark IV is pricy, but it yields incredible results when doing astrophotography.
-We have tried this camera once doing Milky Way photography, and the results blew our mind!
-Even a single, unprocessed frame of our Milky Way band from a Bortle 4 zone was jaw dropping.
+We have tried this camera once doing Milky Way photography, and the results blew our minds!
+Even a single, unprocessed frame of our Milky Way band from a Bortle 4 zone was jaw-dropping.

-On the other hand… Nikon (recently followed by Canon) came up with a DSLR camera entirely dedicated to Astrophotography, the D810A.
+On the other hand… Nikon (followed by Canon with the EOS Ra) came up with a DSLR camera entirely dedicated to Astrophotography, the D810A.

 These products were built specifically to image galaxies, nebulae, and other deep sky objects.
 Their sensor is optimized to be more sensitive to Hydrogen Alpha gas and should both be excellent for emission nebulae.
-Each also have their own Astrophotography features as an added extra.
+Each also has its own Astrophotography features as an added extra.

 Would you prefer to start with a cooled astrophotography camera right from the beginning?
 Or maybe you already own a DSLR camera and feel ready to upgrade?

-We have only imaged with cameras from the company ZWO, and really love their product!
-We will not pretend like we are familiar with every kind of cameras out there from the many companies that produce them, and decided to show you guys the ones we suggest from ZWO.
-We will edit this post in the future if we have the chance to try cameras from different companies and like them better than the ones listed below.
+We have only imaged with cameras from the company ZWO and QHYCCD, and really love their products!
+We will not pretend like we are familiar with every kind of camera out there from the many companies that produce them, and decided to show you guys the ones we suggest from ZWO and QHY.
+We will edit this post in the future if we have the chance to try cameras from more different companies and like them better than the ones listed below.

-If you want a cooled camera that works in a similar way as a DSLR camera, does not require a filter wheel and yields data that is easier to process than a monochrome camera, get yourself a One-Shot-Color cooled camera (OSC).
-Here are what we believe are the best two options from ZWO:
+If you want a cooled camera that works in a similar way as a DSLR camera, does not require a filter wheel, and yields data that is easier to process than a monochrome camera, get yourself a One-Shot-Color cooled camera (OSC).
+Here are what we believe are the best three options as of today:

 The ASI 2600MC was released in 2020, and the company made sure to fix one common flaw seen in some of their previous cameras: Amp glow.
 If you're not sure what amp glow, it is an artifact that looks like a reflection from a very bright star that would be sitting just out of the frame.
 It can sometimes be difficult to remove and is often a pain for beginner astrophotographers.